 |

-You Are Here: Home » Things to Do » Boating » Out to Egmont Key »
+You Are Here: Home » Discover Us » On the Water » Boating » Out to Egmont Key »

 Just 1.6 miles long, Egmont Key sits to the southwest of Fort De Soto Park, at the mouth of Tampa Bay.
-It is reachable only by public ferry or private boat.
-This 440-acre island is cherished by nature and history lovers alike.
+It is reachable only by boat, and it is cherished by nature and history lovers alike.

 On the natural side, a visit to Egmont is the ideal chance for prime shelling.
 The shallow surrounding waters are perfect for snorkeling.
 And while humans might have to make a special trip to visit the remote island, it is home to a virtual colony of gopher tortoises, strolling across the islands brick and cement walkways.
 The island was designated a National Wildlife Refuge in 1974.

 For a historical perspective, trek around the remains of Fort Dade, which was built in the late 1890s as the United States prepared for the Spanish-American War.
-Egmont Key was a camp for captured Seminoles during the Third Seminole War and was a Union Navy base during the Civil War.
-Still guiding water traffic in and out of Tampa Bay, the island's lighthouse was originally constructed in 1858 and stands 87 feet tall.
+And the islands lighthouse, originally constructed in 1858, stands 87 feet tall and still guides traffic in and out of the bay.

 One reminder: Egmont Key is a secluded, pristine refuge.
-There's no mini-mart here, and that's a major part of the charm.
+Theres no mini-mart here, and thats a major part of the charm.
 Remember to pack what you need (food, drink, sunscreen) before you head out.
-And, remember to take back everything you brought with you and nothing that you didn't.

 For information, call 893-2627 or visit www.floridastateparks.org/egmontkey.